Kaiser Permanente - Washington Permanente Medical Group

 Capable of resolving conflict.

-Must possess CARE competencies that include excellent customer service skills and expertise in job functions, accountability for work, and creation of productive working (See knowledge and skills above.)
+Must possess CARE competencies that include excellent customer service skills and expertise in job functions, accountability for work, and creation of productive working relationships.(see knowledge and skills above)

 In-depth knowledge of the business priorities of the department and organization.